EmuDeck/emudeck.github.io/docs/emulators/steamos/cemu-proton.md

 Gyro for Cemu requires SteamDeckGyroDSU.
 SteamDeckGyroDSU can be installed via EmuDeck, or it can be installed manually.

+Gyro only works with the Wii U Gamepad (enabled by default).
+If you changed your controller layout to the Pro Controller, gyro will not work.

+Read [How to Use the Wii U Pro Controller Configuration](#how-to-use-the-wii-u-pro-controller-configuration) to learn how to apply the Pro Controller layout on a per game basis.

 Visit [SteamDeckGyroDSU](../../emudeck-application/steamos/emudeck-application-101.md#steamdeckgyrodsu) to learn how to install and utilize SteamDeckGyroDSU.